 Grandad is the person who is keeping Olive's family afloat.
 He has restored the wild garden, he cooks delicious food, he tucks her in each evening and every day he picks Olive up for school.
 If he is carrying his purple backpack she knows they will be setting off on a small adventure.
 I love the idea of this purple backpack and also the way this pair mark distances by singing "Side by Side".
 For example when they walk to the gassy hill beside the oval it takes five renditions of the song to reach the right spot.

 This book is so very special.
-It reminded me of the quite wisdom found in Tishkin Silk and the whole Silk series.
+It reminded me of the quiet wisdom found in Tishkin Silk and the whole Silk series.
 I sat down to read a few pages of The Elephant last night and lifted my head about an hour later having read the whole book.
-The final pages are truly special and while you will be expecting Olive to succeed with the elephant issue I promise the ending will astonish you.
+The final pages are very powerful and while you will be expecting Olive to succeed with the elephant issue I promise the ending will astonish you.

-Here is the author web site with a very special trailer for The Elephant.
+Here is the author web site with a perfect trailer for The Elephant.
 I will make a prediction that this book will surely be on our CBCA Short list for 2018 and when it does I recommend you have the whole school join in and sing Side by Side.

 I would pair The elephant with any of these books :